-Are you in need of a divorce attorney in Dallas?
-We’ve represented thousands of clients with legal services in divorce in Dallas, Texas.
+Are you in need of a divorce attorney?
+We’ve represented thousands of clients with legal services in divorce in Dallas, and Carrollton Texas.
 No matter your situation, we can help.
 Call us now for a free consultation!

 Uncontested divorces will typically be finalized in 60 days from the day we file your divorce petition.
 These are the most affordable divorces suited for parties who have amicably agreed on all the terms of their property division, child custody, and child support.